 Scout is UA Libraries' main search tool.
 You can imagine it sitting on top of all the libraries resources, and reaching into them to pull out search results.
-This is incredibly useful, but since we have millions of items in our collections, it can also get pretty overwhelming!
 Scout is a great starting point for your research, but don't stop there--subject databases will help you find different, and often more specialized, sources.

 A specialized collection of information;